-- Addition node: allows to add trajectories.
-It can take any number of inputs. - Multiplication node: allows to multiply the values from two trajectories.

-- Modulation node: this node requires one step function and at least one trajectory input.
+- Addition node: adds the input trajectories.
+It can take any number of inputs. - Multiplication node: multiplies the values from a set of input trajectories. - Modulation node: this node requires one step function and at least one trajectory input.
 For each high step in the control input (step function) the first input trajectory is scaled in time to fit within the step, and for each low step the second input trajectory, if there is one, is scaled in time and fit within the low step. - Switch node: it also requires one step function and one or two input channels.
 If the step function is high it outputs the first input, and if it is low it outputs the second input (if there is one).

-Fig. 6.
-Operation nodes, in top-down left-right order: addition, multiplication, modulation and switch.
+Figure 6: Operation nodes, in top-down left-right order: addition, multiplication, modulation and switch.

 An intuitive graphical user interface was developed to allow designers to edit and explore T-DAGs.
 Figures 8, 9 and 10 are direct snapshots from the graphical input panel of our motion network editor.
-The accompanying video to this paper illustrates interactive sessions with our system1.
+The accompanying video to this paper illustrates interactive sessions with our system.